 Conclusion and Outlook – From obligation to opportunity: compliance as a mark of quality and a driver of market trust.

-In 2024 we gave a talk called "The Regulators are Coming".
-This year, the regulators are here!
-This would be a talk to update the broader community on how the implementation of the CRA is advancing, and how we have made efforts to include the open source community so far.
-The concept would involve a short update from EC, the european standardisation organisations and representatives of the open source community who have been participating in the standardisation efforts.
+This will be a talk to update the broader community on how the implementation of the CRA is advancing, and how we have made efforts to include the open source community so far.
+There will be a short update from the European Commission, the European Standardisation Organisations (CEN/CENELEC and ETSI) and a representative from a Market Surveilllance Authority (BSI Germany).

 Open source represents 70% to 90% of modern software codebases and this is today seen as as a crucial global public infrastructure by many players.
 Given its ubiquity, this is increasingly part of geopolitical discussions and national-security agendas.
 This presentation will analyze the risks and governance challenges at the intersection of open source and global politics, with a focus on the recent European discourse on digital sovereignty and supply-chain security.